Tiffany problem

-The Tiffany Problem, or Tiffany Effect, refers to the issue where a historical or realistic fact seems anachronistic or unrealistic to modern audiences of historical fiction, despite being accurate.
+The Tiffany problem or Tiffany effect refers to the issue where a historical or realistic fact seems anachronistic or unrealistic to modern audiences of historical fiction, despite being accurate.
 This often occurs with names, terms, or practices that, although historically accurate, feel out of place because of modern associations.
+The term was coined in 2018 regarding the observation that despite the name Tiffany being commonly associated with the late 20th century, it dates from around 1600.

 Origin of the term

-Author Nicola Cornick first discussed the Tiffany Effect in 2018 after learning about the phenomenon and encountering the term.
+English novelist Nicola Cornick first discussed the Tiffany effect in 2018 after learning about the phenomenon and encountering the term.
 She explained that the name Tiffany derives from Theophania, a name for girls in medieval England and France.
 The old French form c.
 1200 was Tifinie, and the spelling Tiffany first appears in English c.
 1600.
-However, if a historical fiction writer were to name an English character Tiffany in an Early Modern European setting as early as 1600, the audience would likely perceive it as inaccurate, associating the name with contemporary times or the 1980s in particular when the name reached peak popularity.
-Fellow author Jo Walton coined the term Tiffany Problem in 2019 to refer to this phenomenon.
+However, if a historical fiction writer were to name an English character Tiffany in an Early Modern European setting as early as 1600, the audience would likely perceive it as inaccurate, associating the name with contemporary times, or the 1980s in particular, when the name reached peak popularity.
+Welsh-Canadian novelist Jo Walton is credited with coining the term "Tiffany problem" in 2019 to refer to this phenomenon.

-Examples

 Names

 Like the name Tiffany, the following names have been mistakenly thought to be of modern origin but are actually historical: